 8. Stop letting fear or a scarcity mindset rule what stays in your home

-Rather than hanging on to a whole bunch of stuff just in case, you look for alternatives for the thing you need.
 Maybe you have another item you can use in its place.
 Or perhaps you could borrow the item from a friend.
 Sometimes you can actually do without the item altogether and realize you didn’t need it after all.
-And sometimes if you can find no other alternative, you may have to buy something you previously got rid of.
+In the absolute worst-case scenario, you might not be able to find an alternative and may have to re-buy something you previously got rid of.

 But those times really are rare.
-And if you ask me, the space and freedom you gain from getting rid of so much unnecessary clutter are definitely worth the price of having to potentially re-buy the odd item if you ever really need it.
+And if you ask me, the space and freedom you gain from getting rid of the unnecessary clutter are definitely worth the price of having to maybe, potentially re-buy the odd item if you ever really need it.

 9. Realize organizing is not the answer

 Now to you, what would you add to this list?
-What is the biggest minimalist mindset shift you’ve experienced or are beginning to see?
+What is the biggest mindset shift you’ve experienced or are beginning to see as you embrace a more minimalist life?
 What mindset shift is or will be the most difficult for you?
-I struggle with being a good gatekeeper in our home and stopping clutter from sneaking back in!
-I’d love to hear your successes and struggles as you adopt a minimalist mindset.
-Leave me a comment below to join the conversation!
+Leave a comment below to join the conversation!